zilahir/R0279-3003/README.md

 ### Testcases

 There are alltogether 1 test suite including 39 testcases implemented.
+The testcases are implemented in the most widely known and used testing framework called `Jest`.

 Every testcase is to satisfy all the requirements which were set in this cours.